-Spanish Language: Students receiving a score of three on the Advanced Placement Test receive 4 credits for SPAN 102; those who score four or five receive 8 credits for SPAN 201 and 202.
+Spanish Language: Students receiving a score of three on the Advanced Placement Test receive 4 credits; those who score four or five receive 8 credits.

 Spanish Literature: Students with scores of four or five receive 8 credits toward the major.